centau/vide/docs/tut/crash-course/3-components.md

 component in ways that you allow in the component, through the `props` parameter.

-To create a new button all you must do is call the `Button` function, passing in values through props.
+To create a new button all you must do is call the `Button` function, passing in values.
 This saves having to create and set every property each time.
 Also, when updating the button component in future, any changes to the button file will be seen anywhere the button is used in your app.

 This can be extended to much more complicated UI.